-This list of 10 Gruyère cheese substitutes will help you find the perfect replacement dairy product.
+But if you can’t, don’t panic!
+This list of 10 Gruyère cheese substitutes will help you find the perfect replacement.

 What is Gruyère Cheese?

-It’s actually a Swiss cheese that originates from Gruyeres in Switzerland.
+Gruyère is a type of Swiss cheese from Gruyères in Switzerland.
 If you haven’t guessed, that’s where it gets its name from.

 But if not, these Gruyère cheese substitutes will be just as delicious.

 Gruyère is a very rich and creamy cheese.
 It also has a nutty flavor and is noticeably, but not overwhelmingly salty.

 Also, like most cheeses, the flavor changes with age.

 Gruyère that’s been minimally aged tastes creamy and nutty, while older Gruyère is a bit more earthy and complex.

 Emmental cheese is perfect for melting.
 If you’re making fondue, this would be my substitution pick.

 This cheese is also Swiss. it comes from Emmental, Switzerland.